ECHO's Environmental Approach

 3. Since scientific and operational developments in the field of environmental sustainability are expected to continue advancing at a rapid pace, ECHO strives to remain well-informed concerning new practices and measures that can be taken to further strengthen the organisation’s environmental sustainability.

-4. ECHO facilitates continuous peer-learning and exchange among its members concerning how ecology, circularity, regeneration, climate action etc., relate to higher arts education by building a platform and community around it and featuring the topic in its main events.
+4. ECHO facilitates continuous peer-learning and exchange among its members concerning how ecology, circularity, regeneration, climate action etc., relate to concert halls by building a platform and community around it and featuring the topic in its main events.

 Travel